 2.1 Description of the FORMIND forest model

-On the basis of field observation data from forest inventories of the test site at Paracou in French Guiana (chap.
-2.2), we adjusted the individual-based forest gap model FORMIND plus management module (Fischer et al., 2016; Huth et al., 2005, 2004).
-FORMIND is designed to analyze different variables related to the forest stand structure and functions of tropical forests.
+In this study we used the individual-based forest gap model FORMIND plus management module (Fischer et al., 2016; Huth et al., 2005, 2004).
+FORMIND was developed to analyze the structure and functions of tropical forests.
 In this study, the special interest in forest growth pointed at the secondary succession (after selective logging) of aboveground biomass as well as the gross primary productivity.
-Different logging strategies can be investigated: (i.) reduced impact logging, in which the damage is reduced by directing the logged trees' direction of fall to the closest gap and thus lower damage to the remaining forest stock.
-Furthermore, damages of future harvest able trees are excluded; and (ii.) conventional logging, in which a logged tree's direction of fall is arbitrarily chosen and damage to the remaining forest stock is uncontrollable.

-The fundamental concept of forest gap models is the description of the succession in small-scale forest patches (gap: 20m x 20m) caused by falling large trees.
-The model landscape is defined as squared area from 1ha up to several km2 (in this study 16ha) being composed of such squared patches.
-The patches obtain an explicit spatial position, while the trees within a patch are positioned explicitly depending on the light climate on the ground.
+Forest gap models describe forest succession in small-scale forest patches (patch: 20m x 20m).
+The simulated forest area can range from 1ha up to several km2 (in this study 16ha) being composed of such squared patches.
+The trees within a patch are positioned explicitly depending on the light climate on the ground.
 The FORMIND model's general concept is shown schematically in the supplementary material (Appendix A1.x).
 In tropical forests, the high number of tree species is a particular challenge for forest models.
 In FORMIND, tree species are grouped into plant functional types PFT according to species-specific functional traits, such as maximum growth heights, maximum growth rates or light demands.
-In order to assess the forest structure, the tree species composition and tree size distribution are calculated.
-The tree shape is simplified and described by cylindrical stems and crowns.
-The most important processes considered are tree growth, mortality and recruitment; Furthermore, the trees within a forest patch compete for space and light.
-Individual tree growth is based on a carbon balance, for which eco-physiological processes, such as photosynthesis, respiration, carbon allocation, and litter fall are calculated.
+In order to assess the forest dynamics and structure, the tree species composition and tree size distribution are calculated.
+The tree shape is simplified and described assuming cylindrical stems and crowns.
+The main processes considered are tree growth, mortality and recruitment; the trees within a forest patch compete for space and light.
+Individual tree growth is calculated on a carbon balance, for which eco-physiological processes, such as photosynthesis, respiration, carbon allocation, and litter fall are calculated.

 The model architecture of FORMIND is modularized.
 This concept allows extending the forest model by switching on a management module to simulate different types of forest management, e.g. selective logging.
 All trees that meet certain criteria will be removed during one simulation time step (in this study 1a) from the model landscape on the patch level.
 Simultaneously, surrounding trees can be damaged, depending on the chosen logging strategy, intensity, cycle, the cutting thresholds, and the resulting damage.
+Different logging strategies can be investigated: (i.) reduced impact logging, in which the damage is reduced by directing the felled trees' direction to the closest gap and thus lower damage to the remaining forest stock.
+Furthermore, damages of future harvestable trees are excluded; and (ii.) conventional logging, in which a felled tree's direction of fall is arbitrarily chosen and damage to the remaining forest stock is uncontrollable.
 Please, find a detailed model description in Fischer et al. (2016) or on the homepage www.FORMIND.org.

 2.2 The Paracou test site and forest inventory data